 At EquiFeast we are proud of the fact that we have developed an innovative solution to a problem found on the opposite side of the world.
 And we are equally proud of the fact that it is now being warmly welcomed by many of Australia’s most successful cattle ranchers and campdrafters.
 These are people who wouldn't be conned by fancy marketing but that have tried and been disappointed by traditional calcium based solutions.
 They are also generally desperate to solve this debilitating problem, trying just about everything that has been offered to them.

-Our products are made in Brisbane so are readily available from stock and we are continuing with product development work to help an even broader range of horses affected by oxalates.
+The owners of EquiFeast are Australians (though living in the UK) and our products are made in Brisbane so are readily available from stock and we are continuing with product development work to help an even broader range of horses affected by oxalates.